Yard Waste and Brush

 Yard Waste Collection

-Yard waste collection is provided seasonally from April through November each year, with compostable materials collected weekly on regular trash pickup days.
+Yard waste collection is provided seasonally from April through the end of November each year, with compostable materials collected weekly on regular trash pickup days.

 Yard waste includes: plant material such as leaves, grass clippings, small twigs, prunings, shrub clippings, pumpkins, branches, brush, flowers, roots and other material commonly thrown away in the course of maintaining yards and gardens from city residences.

 This does NOT include garbage, food, plastic, synthetic fibers, lumber, human or animal waste.

 Set Out Instructions:

 - Yard waste must be placed in Kraft yard bags or in a 32-gallon or smaller container with handles that is marked Yard Waste Only.

 - Bags and/or containers cannot weigh more than 40 pounds when filled.